Greece Moments Greece Moments

 #9 The Heraion of Samos

-Where history grouches probably roll their eyes because of a few loose stones, there is something to do with the history on the largest archaeological excavation site of Samos.
+While history grouches will probably roll their eyes at a few loose stones, there’s actually plenty to discover at the largest archaeological excavation site on Samos.

-The Heraion of Samos, together with the city of Pythagorio, is part of the UNESCO World Heritage Site and is a significant attraction of the island of Samos.
+The Heraion of Samos, together with the city of Pythagorio, is part of the UNESCO World Heritage Site and is one of the island’s most significant attractions.

-In the famous sanctuary the Greek goddess Hera was worshipped.
-She is considered a symbol of fertility, is the patron goddess of the island of Samos and, according to tradition, was also born here.
+The famous sanctuary was dedicated to the Greek goddess Hera.
+She is considered a symbol of fertility, is the patron goddess of Samos and, according to tradition, was also born here.

 heraion samos hera tempel kolona